Aloik1/Born_2be_root/README.md

 ## Project Guide

 Alright, after this long installation, let’s get into the fun part.
 I found it easier to start from evaluation and prepare for what is going to be asked of you.
-Go HERE to check all the questions you will be asked during the defense of this project.
+Go [HERE](https://www.42evals.com) to check all the questions you will be asked during the defense of this project.

 As you can see, the evaluation is divided into multiple blocks of questions.
 We will complete this project in the same fashion.
 If you are interested in what each command does, I will do my best to explain it.
-You can click on commands to go to the explanation :)
+You can click on Explanation below the commands to see what exactly they do :)

 Before anything, we need to install the essentials.
 Go to your root user.
 ```bash